SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 * “Link color”.
 The default value is the same as the main brand color.
 * “Main background color”.
 The default value for this item is “#FAFAFA”.

+**Top bar**

-In the “Top bar” section at the right you specify the parameters for the top bar.
+In the “Top bar” section, you specify the parameters for the top bar.

 <img src="/guides/users-guide/administration/admin_BrandingTopbar.png" alt="Branding topbar" style="max-width: 100%">